SanjifShan/Robustness-of-Seqeunce-Models/README.md

 The aims of this project include:

-1. Determining the robustness of sequence models in a deterministic and probabilistic setting, investigating upper and lower bounds for adversarial robustness in the de1 terministic case & identifying the probability of misclassification on the sphere of radius ρ for the probabilistic case.
+1. Determining the robustness of sequence models in a deterministic and probabilistic setting, investigating upper and lower bounds for adversarial robustness in the deterministic case & identifying the probability of misclassification on the sphere of radius ρ for the probabilistic case.

 2. Characterising the geometric properties of the decision boundary & loss surface of